-PathFactory provides 3 types of default user roles as well as the ability to add your own custom user roles and set the permissions.
-Default roles include Reporter, Author and Admin.
+PathFactory provides default user roles as well as the ability to add your own custom user roles and set the permissions.
+Default roles include Revenue Team, Reporter, Author and Admin.

 This article explains what each of these default user roles are able to do in the platform as well as how to create custom user roles.

 Default roles are available out of the box with PathFactory and cannot be edited or deleted.
 They are a good starting point to use when assigning roles to users if you are just getting up and running and are not yet sure of the specific permissions your team may need.

 If you have purchased PathFactory for Revenue Intelligence, you will be given a bundle of Revenue Team licenses that your sales and customer experience team members can use to access insights across your prospect and customers’ engagement.
 They can also leverage these licenses for outreach opportunities by configuring and sharing PathFactory content experiences.

 Users with a Revenue Team role type assigned will see only the Revenue Intelligence section of the main PathFactory navigation menu, along with their username drop down menu.
 This gives these users access to PathFactory’s account and opportunity buying signal dashboards that leverage Salesforce data, as well as the ability to activate Content Plays to various account contacts.

 Revenue Team users will also be able to view PathFactory buying signals and execute Content Plays within Salesforce, so that their workflows can remain in the system they are most frequently using day-to-day.

 When a Reporter logs in they will be directed to the Content Library Insights page.

 - Change your password and access our knowledge base directly from within the app

 - View all analytics pages within your organization’s instance of PathFactory, based on the subscription type(s) you have